okno/camtgalert/README.md

 ## Descrizione
 **camTGalert** is a Linux cli, GUI &amp; Daemon application that captures images and videos from your webcam, detects motion and sends notifications via Telegram.
 The Main functions are:
-- Capture Images
+- 'Capture Images'
-- Compare from last
+- 'Compare from last'
 - Detect Motion
 - Highlights Motion Area
 - Video Record